 For the Ballardong Moordity Yaakiny Project please go to https://www.moorditjyaakiny.com.au/

 The emphasis on this project is SUPPORT, where we support you one on one to develop the skills to start your own small business.
 We give you our time, experience and skills.
 This also includes information resources, contacts to other support opportunities and when you are ready to start we will help to apply for any funding that may be suitable and/or available for your business.

 This project is to work with you on your path to set up a small business and as part of business culture in the real economy, we are not able to pay you to take part in this project.
 Unfortunately this also means we are unable to pay for travel, fuel, accommodation, internet data, telephone plans or equipment etc.

-Should this make it difficult for you to take part in this program, please talk to Steph.
-We will not be able to pay but we may be able to arrange car-pooling, travelling to your location or downloading of information required for the project when meeting with Steph.
-Should you need assistance to access Centrelink Steph may also be able to help by working through the process with you as part of learning skills.
+Should this make it difficult for you to take part in this program, please talk to the admin office.
+We will not be able to pay but we may be able to arrange car-pooling, travelling to your location or downloading of information required for the project when meeting with consultants.
+Should you need assistance to access Centrelink there may be help to work through the process with you as part of learning skills.

 This project is delivered through the Regional Development Australia (RDA) Wheatbelt Inc ‘Noongar Enterprise Development Support’ project and

 Funded by the Australian Government Department of Social Services.